“So You Want Poor People to Starve?”

 Inequality Part 1

-In the world there is inequality between nations and within nations, between states, between different age cohorts, between individuals in a classroom, individuals within a family.
-This can be in biological differences in phenotypes, how far one lies on the spectrum of personality traits, the background one comes from in terms of wealth, or persons innate or cultivated athletic or creative abilities.
-If there were no inequality, we wouldn’t have bar and pie charts, at least not very interesting ones to look at.
-We wouldn’t have sports competitions to crazy over, or dance competitions and so on to enjoy.
+Inequality exists everywhere—between and within nations, states, different age cohorts, individuals in a classroom, and individuals within a family.
+This can be in biological differences in phenotype, how far one lies on the spectrum of personality traits, the background one comes from in terms of wealth, or a person’s innate or cultivated athletic or creative abilities.
+If there were no inequality, there wouldn’t be bar and pie charts, at least not very interesting ones to look at.
+There wouldn’t be sports competitions to go crazy over, or dance competitions and so on to enjoy.
 There would be no bell curves.
-In fact, I’m not sure that the world would be a very interesting place to live in if there were no variation.
+In fact, I’m not sure that the world would be an interesting place to live in if there were no variation.
 All trees would look the same.
 All the earth around the world would be the same color.
 Fundamentally, I can’t even imagine a universe coming into being without different degrees of different things arranging themselves in different ways.

 Part 2 of this series on inequality, the wealth gap, and discrimination is here: Inequality Series Part 2

 JTOL is 100% Fan-Funded.
 Please support.